PANGAHARISH/Data_Science_Projects/README.md

 [Harish Panga](https://github.com/PANGAHARISH)

 ## License
-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.